KDE/kde-builder/doc/chapter_04/kdesrc-buildrc.md

 In general, the entire line contents after the \<option-name\> is used as the \<option-value\>.

-One modification that kdesrc-build performs is that a sequence "`${name-of-option}`" is replaced with the value of that option from the global configuration.
-This allows you to reference the value of existing options, including options already set by kdesrc-build.
+One modification that kde-builder performs is that a sequence "`${name-of-option}`" is replaced with the value of that option from the global configuration.
+This allows you to reference the value of existing options, including options already set by kde-builder.

 To see an example of this in use, see [](#make-options-example).